 I’m writing this now, a few sentences a day, because I don’t think it’ll be very long before I’m not able to type at all.
 This is because I’ve gradually deteriorated to the point where doing pretty much anything other than lying quietly in bed makes me worse.
 I can’t walk to the bathroom any more or stand for more than a few seconds, I can’t talk for more than a minute or two or comfortably lift a litre bottle of water.
 I’m starting to mix up homophobes when I rite, witch eye never yous too due, and I can’t read or think properly any more.
 And just as poverty breeds poverty, the more depleted you are the more vulnerable you are to further depletion, and once you reach a certain point a downward spiral becomes very likely.

-This is not a self-fulfilling prophecy: it’s a well-informed probability, considering that I don’t know of any available treatment which I haven’t already tried and found ineffective several times over, and that the less you can do or say or read or think or feel, the greater the number of treatments that become unavailable to you.
+This is not a self-fulfilling prophecy: it’s a well-informed probability, considering that I don’t know of any available treatment which I haven’t already tried and found ineffective several times over, and that the less you can do or say or read or hear or think or feel, the greater the number of treatments that become unavailable to you.
 It’s also not ‘defeatist’ to look reality in the face when the national health service won’t do it for me, especially since my morale, good or bad, has never had any effect upon that reality.
 I probably shouldn’t feel I have to explain the severity of my condition as though I’m at fault for not recovering, but I do, and that’s an issue beyond the scope of this post.
 I would just like to explain my experience of the mechanics of illness that bring this sort of situation about.
 I’ll be using the term ME rather than CFS (though I don’t like either), because I’m taking CFS to be a more vaguely defined condition than ME, and things which may be true of one are not necessarily true of the other.
 Before I start, though, it’s only fair to tell you that I’ve found an excellent blog that says most of what I’m going to say here in much less verbose posts of a few hundred words plus graphs, so you might prefer to head to the Just ME blog instead.
 If you’re staying here then let’s begin.

 First of all, the problem with fatigue in ME is not up front, in how much you can do in the first place.
 The problem is how much you can recover from.
 The defining characteristic of the illness is exertion intolerance, which may sound like a euphemism for laziness but essentially means you don’t recover properly from even trivial effort, you don’t respond in the normal biological way and pushing your limits makes them worse instead of better.
 This is different from other kinds of fatigue in which you have a lack of stamina that will however improve with training or you feel exhausted whether you’ve done anything or not or you feel a sluggish lack of motivation to do anything in the first place.
 It’s not the presence of fatigue that disables me, it’s the absence of energy.
 I want to do stuff but, as Byron put it, the sword outwears the sheath.